Magnetic Resonance Angiography (MRA)

 Images of vascular structures were formerly visible only through invasive angiography or exploratory surgery.

-Preparing for an MRA exam
+Preparing for an MRA Exam

-On the day of your MRA exam, do not wear makeup, jewelry, hair clips or other metallic items.
+On the day of your MRA exam, do not wear makeup, jewelry, hair clips, or other metallic items.
 You may eat and drink as usual and remain active right up until the time of your appointment.

-Related Locations
+Locations

 • Hunt Regional Center Greenville